joycemegumi/fashion-trend-clustering/README.md

 Data augmentation can be enable by passing 1 as the --data_augmentation argument - in this case, the features will be calculated for the original image, as well as the image fliped left-right and up-down, and the image rotated by angles of 90, 180 and 270 degrees.

-After the features have been calculated, the library will loop through all models, and find the models in the rest of the catalog which are the most similar.
+After the features have been calculated, the library will loop through all models, and find the models in the rest of the catalog which look the most similar.
+The similarity is based on the cosine distance between the feature vectors calculated using the model provided as the --transfer_model argument (two models are currently supported, 'VGG' and 'Inception_Resnet').
 The results are saved in a a file named similar_models_dpt_num_department_{DPT_NUMBER}\_model_\{TRANSFER_MODEL}.pickle, found in the data/trained_models directory.
+This file contains a dictionary {model: [list of most similar models]}, providing, for each model, the list of models (the lenght of this list is provided as the --number argument) which look the most similar.

 ## Find the products most similar to a given image